Updated on September 25, 2023

 Bifocals

-Bifocal contact lenses and glasses offer two distinct optical powers.
-In most cases, they are for people with presbyopia and myopia, hyperopia, or astigmatism.
-This type of lens offers correction for objects both near and far.
+Bifocal contacts and glasses offer two distinct optical powers.
+In most cases, they’re for people with presbyopia and myopia, hyperopia, or astigmatism.
+This type of lens corrects objects both near and far.

 Trifocals

 Trifocals also provide an added viewing zone for intermediate vision.
 Intermediate vision refers to objects just a few feet away, like a computer screen.
-You’ll be able to see objects near, far, and in the intermediate range without changing eye wear.
+You’ll be able to see things near, far, and in the intermediate range without changing your eyewear.

 Multifocals